 The test consists of four sets of sentences.
-In each set there is one sentence with always and one sentence with only (they create a minimal pair).
+In each set there is one sentence with always and one sentence with only.
+This creates a minimal pair.
 In every sentence a focus sensitive particle is associated with a leaner.

-Have the sentences translated into the object language (for guidelines on making translations see: page 7).
+Have the sentences translated into the object language.
+(For guidelines on making translations, see page 7.)
 Present the translated sentences to your informant and ask him or her for a felicity judgment.
-You can use the following questions: Is this sentence correct?, Is this sentence ok?, Does this sentence make sense?.
+You can use the following questions: Is this sentence correct?, Is this sentence ok?, or Does this sentence make sense?

-If the sentence is judged as felicitous, it suggests that a given focus sensitive expression can associate with a weak pronoun, thereofre it freely associates with focus.
-If the sentence is judged by na informant as infelicitous, it means that the focus sensitive expression cannot associate with a weak pronoun, hence conventionally associates with focus.
+If the sentence is judged as felicitous, it means that a given focus sensitive expression can associate with a weak pronoun, and hence it freely associates with focus.
+If the sentence is judged as infelicitous, it means that the focus sensitive expression cannot associate with a weak pronoun, and hence it conventionally associates with focus.

-- 1. a) I only met'im, I didn't meet anybody else. - b) I always met'im, I didn't meet anybody else. - 2. a) I only liked it, I didn't like anything else. - b) I always liked it, I didn't like anything else. - 3. a) I only invited'im to the cinema, I didn't invite anybody else.

-b) I always invited'im to the cinema, I didn't invite anybody else.

-- 4. a) I only loved'im, I didn't love anybody else. - b) I always loved'im, I didn't love anybody else.
+- 1. a) I only met'im, I didn't meet anybody else. - b) I always met'im, I didn't meet anybody else. - 2. a) I only liked it, I didn't like anything else. - b) I always liked it, I didn't like anything else. - 3. a) I only invited'im to the cinema, I didn't invite anybody else. - b) I always invited'im to the cinema, I didn't invite anybody else. - 4. a) I only loved'im, I didn't love anybody else. - b) I always loved'im, I didn't love anybody else.